 Related work.
-Some of the ideas formalized in this paper on centralizing case splits in the Boolean engine are implemented in the system CVC [4].
-But apart from a brief note in Clark Barrett's PhD Thesis [3], we are not aware of any other description of them in the literature.
-Bozzano et al. propose in [5] to use the Boolean engine in multi-theory SMT systems to do case splitting over the (potentially large) space of all possible arrangements.
-Besides allowing case splits on a more expressive language (i.e., not restricted to just the shared equalities), our approach further develops the ideas of [5] by proposing a formal framework for the flexible combination of guessing (by the engine) and deduction (by the solvers) of partial arrangements.
+Some of the ideas formalized in this paper on centralizing case splits in the Boolean engine are implemented in the system CVC [5] and CVC-Lite [4].
+But apart from a brief note in Clark Barrett's PhD thesis (in Section 3.5.1 of [3]), we are not aware of any other description of them in the literature.